Bishop's Palace, Wells: Grounds

 The grounds of the palace in the 13th century included a medieval deer park.
 The right to form the park was granted by King John to Bishop Jocelin in 1207.
 The Palace Camery was planted with orchards, a herbarium and kitchen gardens to provide food for the Bishop and staff.

-There are now 14 acre of gardens including St Andrew's Spring from which the city takes its name.
+There are now 14 acre of gardens including St Andrew's Spring, from which the city of Wells takes its name.
 The spring supplies St. Andrew's Well from which water flows at a rate of 40 impgal per second into the moat which holds 4 e6impgal.
 The water emerging from the spring originates from the cave system of the Mendip Hills including Thrupe Lane Swallet.
 The Well House was built in 1451, for Bishop Beckington to provide water to the citizens of Wells in the market place.
 The small stone building with a slate roof has a central hole in the stone floor giving access to the well itself.
 The gardens are listed, Grade II*, on the Register of Historic Parks and Gardens of special historic interest in England.

 The grounds included The Bishop's Barn which was built as a tithe barn in the 15th century, and the area next to it which is now a public park and play area.
 The barn was built of local stone roughly squared, with Doulting ashlar dressings and a Westmorland slate roof.
 Royalist troops were quartered in the barn during the Bloody Assizes.